caspergrl/GT-UX-UI-Dec2022-June2023/03-week/02-lesson.md

 1. *Feature inventory:* Feature inventory tracks a list of features available across all of your competitors as a way to compare features, to identify gaps in the competition or yourself, and to help prioritize features.

+If you worked for Waze, or Apple in the Apple Maps team, you'd likely be spending a lot of time logged into Google Maps and seeing how they've structured their product and features.

 ## SLIDE 37
 Review

 ## SLIDE 38
-2. *SWOT analysis:* SWOT analysis is a strategic planning technique used to help a person or organization identify strengths, weaknesses, opportunities, and threats related to competitors’ products and services.
+2. *SWOT analysis:* SWOT analysis is a strategic planning technique used to help teams identify strengths, weaknesses, opportunities, and threats related to competitors’ products and services.

 ## SLIDE 39